NSO Group: Corporate history

 In August 2022, Hulio stepped down from his post as CEO, with the company's COO Yaron Shohat temporarily assuming the role until a full-time replacement was to be named.
 Hulio's resignation from his post as CEO came amid a restructuring of the company as it attempted to focus on pursuing clients among NATO member countries.
 The reorganisation also entailed a downsizing NSO's workforce, with 100 employees (out of a total of 750 employees) being let go.

 In March 2023, it was reported that Omri Lavie had emerged in control of the company after multiple legal fights between NSO and a US financial firm called Treo, which previously controlled the equity fund that held a majority stake in the Israeli firm.

 In October 2025, NSO Group confirmed that a group of US-based investors, led by film producer Robert Simonds, had acquired a controlling interest in the company.
 It was also reported that as part of the deal, which was valued in the tens of millions of dollars, co-founder Omri Lavie would be ending his relationship with the company.
+In November 2025 ex-Trump ambassador to Israel David Friedman was named Executive Chairman, as part of the shift of the company to U.S. ownership.